GoldinGuy/CollegeCompendium/README.md

 # CollegeCompendium

-📓 **Join over 55000 programmers and learn at your own pace with our curated collection of free and open source Computer Science resources from top colleges across America**
+📓 **Join over 55000 programmers and learn at your own pace with a curated collection of free and open source Computer Science resources from top colleges across America**

 [![Discuss On Discord][discord]][discord-url]